Angry Birds forces this trope into being, but that's somewhat the point, since the pigs stole the birds' eggs.

 Though on the other hand, Vivec has been left an Ordinator mass-graveyard several times because one of them showed exceptionally poor judgement in calling the Nerevarine "scum".
 For that matter, the "Outlander" insults wore rather thin rather quickly too.
 A side-effect of being NPCs in a world where the player-character can effectively gain godlike powers with little effort.

-In Morrowind, you can get kicked out of a few organisations by simply trying to rest in a wrong bed, sometimes permanently!
+In Morrowind, you can get kicked out of a few organisations by simply trying to rest in the wrong bed, sometimes permanently!
 Especially annoying with Tribunal Temple.

 Also, a book found in Oblivion talks about a bard who made a comedic ballad about a certain general.
 How did the general react?
 He had the bard mounted on the front of a battering ram being used in a castle attack!